What is redundancy?

 Losing your job won’t have an impact on your credit score because your income doesn’t appear on your credit report.

-However, if you fall behind on your repayments, start frantically applying for credit cards or loans or default on your debts that will affect your credit score.
+However, if you fall behind on your repayments, start frantically applying for credit or default on your debts, that will affect your credit score.
 That’s why it’s important to make a financial plan and discuss your situation with your lenders before you miss a repayment.

 You may also struggle to apply for credit if you are made redundant as the lender may ask for details of your income as part of your application.